pumpbumpdump/Sanken-Sales-Performance-Analysis/README.md

 See the interactive dashboard and visualizations I've made in [Tableau Public](https://public.tableau.com/app/profile/hans.aristo/viz/SankenSalesandCustomerDashboard/SalesDashboard)

-See the queries I used to explore and filter data in [SQL File](https://github.com/pumpbumpdump/Sanken-Sales-Performance-Analysis/blob/main/query.sql)
+See the queries I used to clean, explore and filter data in [SQL File](https://github.com/pumpbumpdump/Sanken-Sales-Performance-Analysis/blob/main/query.sql)

 See the data I analyzed in [Excel File](https://github.com/pumpbumpdump/Sanken-Sales-Performance-Analysis/blob/main/Data/data.xlsx)